Isac-AS/dotfiles/extra/wiki-readmes/1_installing_dwm.md

 # Installing dwm
-This section picks up after booting into the system.
+This page picks up after booting into the system.

 Quick reminder update with:
 ```bash